 Terms of Reference

 - The CTEF Graduate Fellowship (GF) is a merit based award valued at $6,500 (effective Fall 2015).
 CTEF GFs cannot be divided or split like regular GFs.

-- To be eligible to hold a CTEF GF, a person must be registered as a full-time, regular (not "onleave") Doctoral student in the Humanities (Archaeology, English, History, Linguistics, Political Science, Sociology/Anthropology) and must normally have a first-class (≥ 3.50) grade point average.
+- To be eligible to hold a CTEF GF, a student must be registered as a full-time, regular (not "onleave") in a Doctoral program in the Humanities (Archaeology, English, History, Linguistics, Political Science, Sociology/Anthropology) and must normally have a first-class (≥ 3.50) grade point average.
 In exceptional cases, other evidence of outstanding ability may outweigh this criterion.
 In programs where fees are assessed on a per-credit basis, students must be taking at least six credits to be eligible to hold a CTEF Graduate Fellowship.

 - Academic merit is the primary criterion for ranking eligible applicants; departments will advise all applicants in advance if additional criteria will be used.
 Academic merit is based on grades, research ability, and progress in the graduate program.

 - CTEF Graduate Fellowship recipients may accept other scholarship support from other sources.
 New or current graduate students holding awards valued at $50,000 or more are not eligible to apply for a CTEF GF or for other scholarship income from SFU sources.

 - Recipients should be aware that some external awards may restrict students from holding a CTEF GF at the same time as the external award.

 - There is no restriction on CTEF GF recipients receiving income for work performed during tenure of the CTEF GF.